isomerpages/mse/news/-parliament-Q-&-A/_posts/2024-09-09-oral-reply-to-pq-on-hawker-stall-rentals.md

 minimum bid price for these tenders.

-2 The recent tender for the cooked food stalls at Marine Parade Central Hawker Centre attracted over 40 bids.
+2 The recent tender for the cooked food stall at Marine Parade Central Hawker Centre attracted over 40 bids.
 The bids were quite competitive, with the top five bids above $8,000.
 Overall, this is a popular centre as it is open for three meals throughout the day and has good footfall, especially given the recent